cgsmith/camera-pi/README.md

 I am using [Postmark App](https://postmarkapp.com/) for sending emails.
 You can use any service you want.
 If you use a different service you will need to probably configure a different client or SMTP service.

+> [!IMPORTANT]
+> In Dahua cameras the password has a maximum of 32 characters even though the form lets you input more.
+Keep the .env
+> at 32 characters if your password is longer and it should work

 The `.env` file also contains `LOGFILE_PATH` should be the full path to your log file. `LOG_DEBUG` can be any integer that is typically used for Python logging levels (0, 10, 20, 30... etc). `CAMERA_USERNAME` and `CAMERA_PASSWORD` needs to be a user that is allowed to make configuration changes.
 The camera API calls are programmed to call Dahua cameras.